Dissertation Structure Overview

 The overall structure of a typical six-chapter dissertation is outlined below.
-A more detailed checklist for each chapter is included at the end of this document, and specific requirements for each chapter will be discussed thoroughly in the research methodology class.
+A more detailed checklist for each chapter is included at the end of this document, and specific requirements for each chapter will be discussed thoroughly in the research methodology class and in the dissertation workshops held during each residency.

 Chapter One: Purpose of the Study